-Image 3 : Summit Business Park, Clyde North - Restricted retail premises in the small warehouse typology
+Image 3: Summit Business Park, Clyde North

 3. DESIGN GUIDELINES

 This section provides guidelines for implementing the design and development objectives to achieve the desired built form and public realm outcomes for future and existing restricted retail premises in Casey.
 This will help facilitate and achieve the design excellence aspirations of Casey within emerging precincts and urban renewal of established areas.